xcp-ng/xcp-ng-org/docs/appendix/cli_reference.md

 pool-ha-enable heartbeat-sr-uuids=uuid_of_heartbeat_sr
 ```

-Enable high availability on the resource pool, using the specified SR UUID as the central storage heartbeat repository.
+Enable high availability on the resource pool, using the specified <abbr title="Storage Repository">SR</abbr> UUID as the central storage heartbeat repository.

 ### `pool-ha-disable`